Day 1: ARRIVE IN LIMA, PERU.

 Day 6: CUSCO.

-Fly to Lima and bid farewell to your Tour Director in Lima when you board a flight north to Iquitos.
-Upon arrival, enjoy an Iquitos CITY TOUR.
+Fly to Lima, where you board a flight north to Iquitos.
+Upon arrival, enjoy an Iquitos orientation tour.
 Explore the areas of this bustling river city that flourished during the "rubber boom" in the early 19th century.
 See some of the ornate homes of the rubber barons, including the Iron House, which was designed by Gustave Eiffel.
-Next, transfer to the Amazon Discovery, your luxurious, floating home for the next three nights.
-On board, settle in to your spacious suite before meeting your onboard Naturalist and Cruise Director at a welcome cocktail hour.
-Learn about the animals you'll encounter, the native villagers you'll meet, and the astonishing plant life you'll see-like the giant water lily, with flowers the size of soccer balls and leaves that can grow up to 2.5 metres (8 feet) in diameter and support the weight of a human!
-Later, sit down to an unforgettable dinner featuring Peruvian cuisine with the freshest local ingredients.
-Later tonight, local entertainers from the ship's crew will light up the night with music and dance!
-(B,D)
+Next, transfer to Nauta where you embark the Delfin III, your luxurious, floating home for the next three nights.
+On board, settle in to your spacious suite before meeting your onboard Naturalist and Cruise Director.
+Your first excursion is this afternoon and takes you to MARAYALI where you have the chance to see sloths, iguanas, monkeys, and maybe even an anteater.
+Return to the boat for a WELCOME COCKTAIL while your Naturalist provides an overview of your cruise.
+Learn about the animals you'll encounter, the native villagers you'll meet, and the astonishing plant life you'll see-like the giant water lily, with flowers the size of soccer balls and leaves that can grow up to eight feet in diametre and support the weight of a human!
+Before dinner, you will have the chance to see the confluence of two powerful tributaries, the Ucayali and Maranon Rivers, which gives birth to the mighty Amazon in Peru!
+Also, take an evening JUNGLE WALK in search of nocturnal wildlife followed by a visit to a LOCAL VILLAGE, where you will sit by the campfire and learn about ancient Amazon legends.
+Later, enjoy an unforgettable dinner featuring Peruvian cuisine with the freshest local ingredients.
+(B,L,D)

 Day 8: CRUISING: PERUVIAN AMAZON.

 If you're an early riser, your first glimpse of the majestic Amazon as the sun creeps up over the horizon will be truly breathtaking.
-The sights - and the sounds - will stay with you forever.
-After breakfast, board pangas that will take you down one of the Amazon's tributaries in search of the region's freshwater pink dolphins.
-Get your cameras ready, as this is a favourite feeding spot for these rare dolphins.
-While here, you even have the opportunity to take a refreshing swim in this unique area of the Amazon.
+The sights and the sounds will stay with you forever.
+After breakfast, board pangas that will take you down one of the Amazon's tributaries in search of the region's wildlife, including the freshwater pink dolphins, capuchin, howler, tamarin, and spider monkeys, as well as iguanas, sloths, and a wide variety of birdlife.
+You will also have the opportunity to see the giant Amazonian water lily, Victoria regia, a beautiful aquatic plant that grows in small lagoons.
 This afternoon, back on board, a special treat is in store when the ship's chef invites you to a hands-on cooking demonstration to learn about native fruits, vegetables, and fish.
-After lunch, head out with your Naturalist in search of the Amazonian wildlife on the water and on shore.
-We are on the lookout for monkeys, including capuchin, howler, tamarin, and spider monkeys, as well as iguanas, sloths, and a wide variety of birdlife.
+After lunch, head out with your Naturalist in search of the Amazonian wildlife on terra firme, the non-flooded forest.
 You will also learn about the tropical flora found in the Amazon as you walk along the shores with your Naturalist, who points out epiphytes, orchids, and indigenous jungle vegetation.
+This evening, learn how to make Peru's most famous cocktail, the Pisco Sour, before dinner.
 (B,L,D)

 Day 9: CRUISING: PERUVIAN AMAZON.